ChetanXpro/askme/README.md

 This will prompt the user to decide for which pdf user want to search query to find similar documents within your vector database.

+## Feature To-Do List

+Here are some of the features that are planned for future releases:

+- [ ] Add Qdrant DB support.
+- [ ] Improve error handling and logging.
+- [ ] Create a user-friendly setup wizard.
+- [ ] Add support for llama 2 and some other llm

+Feel free to suggest new features by [opening an issue](https://github.com/chetanxpro/askme/issues) on GitHub.

 # License

 askme is made available under the MIT License.
 See the LICENSE file for more information.